Mentored Undergraduate Research and Creative Endeavors (MURACE) Summer Research Funding

 • If appropriate for the research project, students must apply to the Institute Research Board (IRB) or Animal Use Proposal (IACUC) for research approval.

-• Funding recipients must present scholarship (i.e., research or creative activity) at the Fall 2024 Georgia Undergraduate Research Conference in November at Valdosta State University and Research Day 2024 at Georgia College & State University.
+• Funding recipients must present scholarship (i.e., research or creative activity) at the Fall 2025 Georgia Undergraduate Research Conference (GURC) in November at Oxford College and at Research Day 2026 at Georgia College & State University.
 They must also provide detailed plans for presenting scholarship at an appropriate conference in their discipline, including the name and description of the conference, due date for submitting a proposal, and the date of the conference.

 • Funding recipients must submit a copy of their final scholarship to MURACE in an appropriate medium along with a copy of an abstract on the research project ready to submit for presentation at conferences.

 IMPORTANT: Students will be required to complete their research and all above requirements even if the full funding has been distributed.
 Failure of the student to complete the project will result in forfeiture of the funding and a hold will be placed against the student until the funding is repaid.
 Additionally, it is the responsibility of the faculty mentor to ensure that the student researcher is making progress.
-If, in the opinion of the mentor, the student is not making progress on the project, the mentor should notify the Associate Provost for Transformative Learning Experiences, Dr. Jordan Cofer, and the Co-Directors of MURACE, Dr. Hasitha Mahabaduge and Dr. Ania Rynarzewska, immediately.
+If, in the opinion of the mentor, the student is not making progress on the project, the mentor should notify the Associate Provost for Student Engagement and Academic Excellence, Dr. Kevin Bucholtz, and the Director of MURACE, Dr. Tsu-Ming Chiang, immediately.

 Contact Information